-I’m a bit torn, for on one side I can see how what I might rationalize to be a healthy pleasure, might not be so healthy after all.
+I’m a bit torn, for on one side I can see how what I might rationalize to be a good pleasure, might not be so healthy after all.

-Yet on the other side, I believe that doing truly good things … should truly feel good … and those feelings should be leveraged to do even more good in the future.
+On the other side, I believe that doing worthy things should genuinely feel good, and those feelings should be leveraged to do even more good in the future.

 How do I reconcile the two?